igorski/molecular-music-generator/README.md

 The rules for the algorithm are as follows :

- * two different note lengths need to be defined, e.g. "4" and "3"
+ * two different note lengths need to be defined, e.g. "4" and "3" (in quarter notes)
  * a scale needs to be defined, e.g. C major (the white keys on a piano), let's say we start on the E note, the list of notes will then contain : E, F, G, A, B, C
  * a pattern length needs to be defined, e.g. 4 bars